Love Hina: Anime

 Love Hina was adapted into a 24-episode anime television series by Xebec, a division of Production I.G.
 The series aired on TV Tokyo April 19 through September 27, 2000.
 The opening theme was Sakura Saku and the closing theme was Kimi Sae Ireba.
 Both songs were written by Ritsuko Okazaki and performed by Megumi Hayashibara.
 The two themes were released as a CD single, which debuted on the Oricon charts at Number 7.
-A bonus 25th episode was later created and released as a DVD bonus.
+A bonus 25th episode was later created and released as a DVD extra.
 The series and bonus episode were directed by Yoshiaki Iwasaki, written by Shō Aikawa and featured character designs by Makoto Uno.

 In Japan, the television series was released on nine DVDs by Starchild Records between August 3, 2000, and April 2, 2001.
 Love Hina is credited with being one of the first anime series to be available unofficially as a digitally produced fansub, with multiple groups working on the series.
-The popularity, and widespread availability of the series in this form meant that several potential licensors of the series such as ADV Films had concerns over licensing the series.
+The popularity and widespread availability of the series in this form meant that several potential licensors of the series such as ADV Films had concerns over licensing the series.
 The series was later licensed in North America by Bandai Entertainment, who released six DVDs between February 19 and November 19, 2002.
 In July 2007, Funimation Entertainment announced they had acquired the license to the series after Bandai's license had expired.
 A new boxset of the television series across 4 discs was released by Funimation on February 24, 2009.
 It was then re-released as part of Funimation's Viridian Collection on July 27, 2010.
 In the United Kingdom, the series is licensed by MVM Films, who released the series on six DVDs between September 6, 2004, and March 7, 2005, and as a boxset on May 14, 2007.
 In Australia and New Zealand the series is licensed by Madman Entertainment, who also released the series across six DVDs between September 18, 2002, and February 11, 2003.
-A box set was later released on December 3, 2003.
+A box set was released on December 3, 2003.